doubleface/cozy-konnector-tutorial-techio/markdowns/hello.md

   all the parameters for the connector (no one is needed this time) after doing all the previous steps and waits for a promise as a return value

-You can change the value in konnector-dev-config.json and see what is passed as first argument in the init function.
+You can change the "fields" value in konnector-dev-config.json and see what is passed as first argument in the init function.